dbieber/davidbieber.com/hugo/content/snippets/2020-02-08-future-gameshow-host.md

 However, none of these reasons are entirely valid.

 First, it's true that at the time the money is placed, you didn't necessarily know you had a choice to make.
-You hadn't yet been informed that you would later be on this gameshow.
+You hadn't yet been informed that you would later be on this game show.
 However, it's possible you considered the situation as a hypothetical anyway (maybe while reading a blog post, for instance).
 It isn't necessary that you considered precisely the situation that you would later find yourself in, only that you've given conscious deliberate thought to the way you make choices.
-By thinking this through, you can decide now whether you have a brain that would later choose box A or one that would later choose both A and B, should the gameshow situation ever arise.
+By thinking this through, you can decide now whether you have a brain that would later choose box A or one that would later choose both A and B, should the game show situation ever arise.

 Next, you absolutely do get to make choices about how your brain works.
 You can choose when to sleep, when to study, what substances to ingest, and most importantly, what to focus your attention on.
 All of these levers are yours to pull, and they all affect how your brain will operate in the future.